ResidencyWeekJanuary2024Final (33 of 53) resized

 What kind of certificate will I receive after successful completion of the WEA's Teacher Residency Program?

-If you are considering teaching in another state, this residency certificate is considered in the same way other Washington state teacher certificates would be considered.
-You would need to contact the other state to determine that state’s requirements for out-of-state teachers.
+If you are considering teaching in another state, this apprenticeship-residency certificate is considered in the same way other Washington state teacher certificates would be considered.
+You would need to contact the other state to determine that state's requirements for out-of-state teachers.

 What if I want to pursue other endorsements not offered by WEA?

-During the residency program itself, we encourage you to focus on the special education residency experience.
+During the residency program itself, we encourage you to focus on the special education apprenticeship residency experience.
 However, it is important to know that you may pursue other endorsements.

 Some endorsements are available through passing a test.
 Other endorsements require completing an endorsement program and passing a test.
 Find out more.

-Each resident will be responsible for paying $5,000 of the program cost.
-Other costs are supported through grants and a variety of funding sources.
-Program costs for some residents are funded through a Washington state Alternative Route Block Grant scholarship loan.
-The loan is forgiven upon completion of a teaching service commitment.
+Each apprentice-resident will be responsible for paying $5,000 of the program cost.
 WEA encourages all individuals to apply for the program, regardless of the ability to pay the $5,000 program cost.
-WEA is committed to assisting residents to remove as many barriers to achieving certification as possible.
+WEA is committed to assisting apprentice-residents to remove as many barriers to achieving certification as possible.

-1. At least one of these letters must be from a current or most recent supervisor.
 Note: Teachers are not supervisors of paraeducators.
 The supervisor for a paraeducator is generally the principal, assistant principal, special education director, or someone in a similar administrator role.

-Does the WEA Teacher Residency Program offer credits and degrees?
+Does the WEA-ART offer credits and degrees?

 WEA is a Washington state approved clock hour provider, and you would be earning clock hours as part of the teacher residency program.
 Districts may consider these clock hours in their salary placement.
 WEA does not grant degrees or credits.